json-api/json-api/examples/index.md

 It's very helpful when multiple errors are returned at once (see below), as the HTTP response itself can only have one status code.
-However, it can also be useful for single errors, to save clients the trouble of consulting the HTTP headers, or for using JSON API over non-HTTP protocols, which may be officially supported in the near future.
+However, it can also be useful for single errors, to save clients the trouble of consulting the HTTP headers, or for using JSON:API over non-HTTP protocols, which may be officially supported in the near future.

 ### <a href="#error-objects-multiple-errors" id="error-objects-multiple-errors" class="headerlink"></a> Multiple Errors